Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $5.99

 KLWP Live Wallpaper Maker is among the best live wallpaper apps.
-It lets you make your own wallpapers.
+It lets you make your wallpapers.
 It gives you a WYSIWYG (what you see is what you get) editor.
-It’s fairly easy to use.
-Some of the customization features include a clock, Google Fit data, weather, system info, and even your RSS feed.
+It’s pretty easy to use.
+Some customization features include a clock, Google Fit data, weather, system info, and your RSS feed.
 There are also some nifty graphics settings that you can play with.
 The free version comes with most of the features.
-Pro version comes with ad removal and some advanced features.
+The pro version comes with ad removal and some advanced features.
 It has a few bugs.
 It’s nothing too serious, though.
 This one is also free via Google Play Pass if you use it.

 Maxelus live wallpapers